 In this inter-connected, globalised economy, dollar liquidity is key.
 Its importance as the grease in the wheels of the global financial system is easily under-estimated.
 In simplistic terms, when dollar liquidity is abundant, global trade tends to be strong, the dollar is typically weak, commodity prices rise and equity markets do well.
 But when dollar liquidity tightens, all of these things go into reverse.
 In the post-financial-crisis world, these relationships seem to have become more pronounced.

-Meanwhile, the Fed’s quantitative tightening (QT) programme has drained considerably more liquidity from the global financial system.
-It is currently running at $600bn per annum, with huge potential implications for global financial markets and the world economy.
+Meanwhile, the Fed’s quantitative tightening (QT) programme has drained considerably more liquidity from the global financial system, with huge implications for global financial markets and the world economy.
 The European Central Bank has also stopped its own form of extraordinary monetary policy – prematurely, in our view, because the European banks are not yet fit to lend.